 Recommendation for First Time Long-Haul Travellers

-If you’d like some other tips, I’ve also got posts on long-haul flying and how to get your seat upgraded the next time you fly.
+If you’d like some more great tips about travelling, I’ve also got some very useful posts on long-haul flying an how to get your seat upgraded the next time you fly.